Print Industry Acronyms and Terms to Know

 Unlike flyers, printing leaflets generally involve more thought towards elegant design.
 Most of the time, leaflets cost a little more to print.
 They are usually printed in full color and on good quality printing paper, with the intention that the leaflets will be kept and read in more detail.

 Stationery, in the print world, refers to a variety of office products.
-From business cards, envelopes, letterheads, and even imprinted pens.
-These items are usually branded with the company logo or designed within the brand standards.
+From business cards to envelopes and letterheads, these items are usually branded with the company logo or designed within the brand standards.

 Print Setup and Other Terms in Print